 The Island of Hawaii occupies almost twice as much land as the combination of the rest of the chain.
-The “Big Island” is home to a major tourist site: Hawaii Volcanoes National Park where you can see one of the world’s most active volcanoes, Kilauea, as well as Mauna Loa.
-(After Kilauea's eruptions in 2018, some of the national park's attractions—such as the Jaggar Museum and the Crater Rim Trail from Volcano House to Kilawua Iki—are closed.
-The Jaggar Museum, in fact, suffered so much structural damage that it will not reopen at that site but will hopefully open elsewhere in the future.
-Despite that, a vast majority of the other facilities are open to visitors in 2019.)
+Aside from beaches and coffee farms, the “Big Island” is home to a major tourist site: Hawaii Volcanoes National Park where you can see one of the world’s most active volcanoes, Kilauea, as well as Mauna Loa.
+Currently, Kilauea has been heavily erupting since May 2021, and it is still possible to see lava flow, especially at night.
+Visit the park’s website and app to find the best eruption viewpoints.

 The long, narrow Molokai boasts the world’s tallest sea cliffs and the longest continuous fringing reef.
 The second-smallest populated island also possesses a large percentage of residents who have Native Hawaiian backgrounds.

 Lanai is the smallest inhabited island and is easily reachable from Maui, which is just 9 miles (a 45-minute ferry ride) away.
 This allows for a day trip to visit off-the-beaten path trails such as the rugged Garden of the Gods and Shipwreck Beach, because the only places to stay on Lanai are very expensive luxury resorts.

 Once you pick an island (or islands) to visit, you can focus on strategies to save money on your dream vacation.